maiyuki/linux2-labs/Networking/6-nfs/README.md

 #### Verify created file on NFS Server

-- Lookin to the `/mnt/nfs_shares/docs` to verify that the `from_client.txt` from client has been added
+- Looking to the `/mnt/nfs_shares/docs` to verify that the `from_client.txt` from client has been added

 ## Guide / answers